 Six surfaces.
 Six voices of the same space.
 Read these aloud.
 They should sound like the people building the space.

-The Haus of H is a space we build for queer people across every stage of life.
+The Haus of H is a house for queer people across every stage of life.

 We are building the space our elders never got to walk into.
 We are building it for them, and for the next ones, and for everyone in between.